CompIsle/Unit-15-Asignment-2/doc/Designs.md

 ### Colour schemes/Typography/Navigation
 Color Scheme:
 The color scheme for the website is clean and modern, with a predominantly white background and subtle shades of gray for the text and borders.
-The navigation bar can have a slightly darker shade of gray to create a visual contrast and make it stand out.
-Heading ans subtitles are surronede by a red Square to enable them to stand out more and atract attention.\
+The navigation bar will have a vlack color to create a visual contrast and make it stand out.
+Heading and subtitles are surrounded by a red background to enable them to stand out more and atract attention.\

 Typography:
 The website can use a professional and legible font combination for the text.